RoPieee/roon-on-wine/README.md

 * winecfg
 * wget

+## Wine version

 With respect to which version of Wine... this is a bit 'hit-and-miss'.

-For now it seems you need a (64-bit) Wine version below or equal to 5.11.
-In general this means that if you choose to install what's known as 'wine stable' you're on the safe side.
+### Wine versions tested
+Ubuntu 20.04 (Focal Fossa) / Linux Mint 20x requires at least 'winehq-stable' (wine version 7.0+) or 'winehq-staging' (wine version 7.22+)

+# Install
 To install Roon just clone or download this repository and run <code>./install.sh</code>

 Be patient, as installing the necessary components for Wine can take some time.
 Don't be scared of the messages that flood the console: drink a coffee and wait...